GSA/Section508.gov/_pages/manage/annual-assessment/2023-03-28-manage-gwaa-definitions.md

   <span id="sectionU">U</span>
 </h2>

-- <span id="user-acceptance-testing"><strong>User Acceptance Testing (UAT):</strong></span> A phase of development or deployment in which the application is tested to ensure the application can handle real-world tasks and affirm that the performance meets development specifications, including ICT accessibility requirements, before being accepted by the reporting entity or business representative.
+- <span id="user-acceptance-testing"><strong>User Acceptance Testing (UAT):</strong></span> A phase of development or deployment in which the application is tested to ensure the application can handle real-world tasks and affirm the performance meets development specifications, including ICT accessibility requirements, before being accepted by the reporting entity or business representative.

 <h2>
   <span id="sectionV">V</span>